bank-green/bankgreen-django/README.md

-There is a test `db.sqlite3` file included.
-You will need to create a superuser to make use of it using your local keys:
+There is a test `db.sqlite3` file included in `sample_db/db.sqlite3`.
+If you wish to use it, you will need to copy it into the project and create a superuser:
+`cp sample_db/db.sqlite3 db.sqlite3`
 `python manage.py createsuperuser`

 If you do not need the database, you may also simply delete the file: